alvaram/alvaradom/cv.md

 - Coordinated expansion plans into other states as well as lead new acquisitions for the company.
 - Monitored and improved retention and metrics by analyzing KPIs/OKRs.
 - Responsible for timeline adheres, ensured all design teams had assets and information needed to complete and accurately deliver their work on time.
-- Worked directly with the internal marketing team with third-party influencers, campaigns and product recognition.
+- Worked directly with the internal marketing team and third-party influencers, to create campaigns for product recognition.

 <h3 class="m-b m-t-md">UI/UX Designer <time class="right">2015 - 2017</time></h3>
 <address>DoclerMedia.com - Hollywood, CA</address>